AlisonW417/group-ride-app/README.md

 - create, update and delete their own rides
 - view rides created by other users
 - sign up for a ride
-- comment on a ride?
+- comment on a ride (stretch goal)
 - add images for a ride